-I am a third year nursing student from the University of Edinburgh and this summer I went to Dar es Salaam for my nursing elective.
+I am a third year nursing student from the University of Edinburgh and last summer I went to Dar es Salaam for my nursing elective.
 It was an amazing experience and I would encourage any nursing students to take this incredible opportunity.
 Act4Africa was great, with a training session before departure and regular contact before and during my trip.

 The Amana hospital was certainly very different from anything I have experienced here in the UK.
 It was exhausting but so rewarding to work there and I learned so much and got to practice so many skills (and got to cuddle lots of very cute babies!!).
 The staff were all very kind and were all very interested to hear about healthcare and hospitals in the UK and how it is free!
 The hospital has limited resources so it’s definitely very useful to take your own basic supplies with you and you’ll find that everyone is borrowing them constantly.